akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### In search of relief

 The passage she found was narrow, dim, and blessedly empty.
-She followed it until she reached a small antechamber where a servant was sorting linens.
+She followed it until she reached a small antechamber where a young woman was sorting linens.
+Her accent, when she spoke, was Flemish – soft and halting.

 "Where—" Beatrice began, then stopped.
 She had no idea how to ask.
+Shame rose hot in her neck.
 At home, you went behind the midden heap and that was that.
+“Latrine?”

-The servant looked her up and down, taking in her plain gown, her wind-tangled hair, her obvious distress.
-"The garderobe is down the corridor, second door.
-Do you need someone to take you?"
+The woman looked her up and down, taking in her plain gown and the way she clutched her stomach. “*Huisje*?”
+Then, “*Little-house*?“ She made a sitting motion.

-"No," Beatrice said quickly.
-"I'll find it."
+“Where?”
+Beatrice said abruptly, nodding in pressing need.

+The woman flinched but pointed.
+“Second door,” she said.
+“I go?”

+“No,” Beatrice gasped, already moving, her stride stiff and awkward.

 She did not find it.

-She turned left instead of right, ended up in a courtyard full of stacked barrels, then a kitchen where a cook shouted at her in French that she could barely comprehend.
-By the time she stumbled into a small, walled garden, she was near tears with frustration and urgent need.
+She turned left instead of right.
+Instead of relief, a courtyard of barrels and a kitchen cook shouting French.
+Then she stumbled into a small, walled garden, near tears with frustration and urgent need.

 An icy voice cut through the air.
 "Whatever are you doing here, child?"